Flat Roof Calculator Metal Roofing Flat Roof Deck

 Single-Ply Flat Roofing Membranes – PVC, TPO & EPDM Rubber Roofs

-In Part II we will take a look at the newer, more advanced roofing technologies, and explore the advantages and disadvantages of each single-ply roofing technology commonly used today.
+In Part II, we will take a look at the newer, more advanced roofing technologies, and explore the advantages and disadvantages of each single-ply roofing technology commonly used today.

 What is single-ply flat roofing?

 There is a lot of confusion about single ply membrane roofing.
 Many people think that any ‘single ply’ is the answer to their flat roofing problems.
 This however is far from being the truth.
-In reality, single-ply roofing membranes have only one thing in common – that is they are single ply or just one layer of membrane that is a water proofing barrier.
+In reality, single-ply roofing membranes have only one thing in common – that is: they are single ply, or just one layer of membrane that is a waterproofing barrier.
 The similarity stops there.

 The most crucial aspect to the reliability and longevity of single ply roofs is the method of attaching overlapping seams together.
 That is where 99% of flat roof leaks occur.
 Therefore, having permanently attached seams is the most important factor in the longevity of a flat roof installation.
 We will discuss it in more detail as we review different single ply roofing technologies.